Adhoc Testing with in Software Testing with Example

 Types of Adhoc Testing

-There are two types of Adhoc testing.
+There are two types of ad hoc testing in software testing.

 1. Pair Testing